danja/transmissions/src/services/unsafe/chatgpt.md

 ChatGPT
 Using `import` statements directly within `eval()` strings in JavaScript does not work in the same way as using them at the top level of modules or through dynamic `import()` expressions.
 The static `import` statement is part of the module syntax and expected to be statically analyzable at the top level of module files, not dynamically executed within function bodies, `eval()`, or similar constructs.

 However, dynamic imports using `import()` can be used within `eval()` because `import()` is a function that returns a promise.
-This allows for dynamically importing modules even in contexts where static import statements are not syntactically valid.
+This allows for dynamically importing modules even in messages where static import statements are not syntactically valid.
 Here's an example:

 ```javascript
 eval('import("./module.js").then(module => { console.log(module); })');